Free Consultation! Call us 24/7!

 But, let’s say you don’t have many creditors, but you’ve already defaulted on those and now they’re threatening to sue or have already sued you.
 We may be able to help there as well.
 Is it cost effective to pay an attorney an hourly rate to show up in court and defend a lawsuit over a $1500 debt?
 What about a $2500 debt?
 The answer is probably no. There are alternatives however.

 Fair Debt Collection Practices Act Claims

 You may have already been contacted by a debt collector or even a debt buyer.
 Debt buyers and Third Party Debt Collectors are governed by a set of laws known as the Fair Debt Collection Practices Act (FDCPA).
 This is the law that requires that they tell you such statements as “this call is an attempt to collect a debt.”
 This law has many other requirements.
 But these laws and their requirements are only as good as your ability to enforce them.
 When a debt collector breaks the law, it is up to you to bring a lawsuit against them.
-Our attorneys have been involved in a number of these suits at no cost to our clients.
+Our bankruptcy attorneys in Towson, MD have been involved in a number of these suits at no cost to our clients.